iVis-at-Bilkent/pathway-mapper/README.md

 #### Running a Local Instance
 In order to deploy and run a local instance of the tool, please follow the steps below:

-Firstly, clone PathwayMapper to your local machine, and navigate to the local repository:
+Firstly, clone ReactPathwayMapper to your local machine, and navigate to the local repository:

 - Installation
 ```